data-gymnasia/courses/content/linear-algebra/content.md

 <p></p>

 We see that it gives large and oppositely-signed coefficients for the last three vectors.
 We can tell that the optimization process is leveraging the tiny difference between the last vector and the sum of the two before it to "reach" in the direction of $\mathbf{b}$.
 Although we did not get a singularity error this time, the result is no less undesirable, because predictions which depend on tiny differences between measured values are clearly not going to be useful.
-We will see what we can do about this problem in the section on the singular value decomposition.
+We will see what we can do about this problem when we develop the *singular value decomposition*.

 ---